Life in the Desert

-The eighth of my Life in the “Desert Southwest” series documenting the land of New Mexico, Arizona and Utah, The unique landscape in the desert southwest lends itself to infrared photography so well.
+The fifth of my Life in the “Desert Southwest” series documenting the land of New Mexico, Arizona and Utah, The unique landscape in the desert southwest lends itself to infrared photography so well.
 The light textures, Monsoon season all come together for some amazing images, I have been working on this project for the last […]

 A Sunday Buggy Ride